Denise Raquel Dunning, Ph.D, M.P.A., M.A.

 Member, Board of Directors

-Dr. Denise Raquel Dunning is the founder and Executive Director of Let Girls Lead and Champions For Change, based at the Public Health Institute in Oakland, CA. Let Girls Lead has contributed to improved health, education, and livelihoods for more than 3 million girls by empowering girls and their allies to lead social change globally.
-Champions For Change (C4C) saves the lives of mothers, children and newborns in Nigeria by building a movement of Champions advocating for improved reproductive, maternal, newborn and child health.
-Champions For Change and Let Girls Lead’s impacts include the passage of national laws, implementation of programs, and distribution of funds that save the lives of women, newborns, and children, protect girls from violence, and ensure access to quality healthcare, education, and economic opportunity.
+Dr. Denise Raquel Dunning is a passionate advocate for girls, women, and young people.
+She is the founder and Executive Director of Rise Up – comprising three sister initiatives Let Girls Lead, Champions For Change, and the Youth Champions Initiative – which has improved the lives of 7 million girls, youth, and women globally.
+Rise Up’s impacts include the passage and implementation of national laws, programs, and funding that save the lives of women, newborns, and children, protect girls from violence, and ensure access to quality healthcare, education, and economic opportunity.